remykarem/remykarem.github.io/books-src/system-design-book/src/other-standards/dates.md

 ISO 8601 and RFC 3339 are separate standards but have overlapping conventions.
 ```

-1. Date and Time in UTC (Coordinated Universal Time):
+1. Date and Time in UTC:

     `2024-01-19T15:20:30Z`, `2024-01-19T15:20:30.123Z` (fractional)

+2. Local datetime

+   `2024-01-19T15:20:30`

-2. Date and Time with an Offset from UTC:
+3. Date and Time with an Offset from UTC:

     `2024-01-19T10:20:30-05:00`

-3. Only Date (without any information about time zone):
+4. Only Date (without any information about time zone):

     `2024-01-19`

-4. Only Time (without any information about time zone):
+5. Only Time (without any information about time zone):

     `15:20:30Z`, `01:20:30+08:00`